alessandrocandolini/repository-sommelier/README.md

 # repository-sommelier

+A scala 3 / cats effect 3 / fs2 command line tool to taste the repos.

 Wish list of capabilities:
 * detect sbt version, scala version, dependencies
 * update sbt version, scala version, dependencies through a number of heuristics (or through a more rigorous approach if feasible)